 A person (or corporation) who is the target of the "feds" may be questioned or arrested by any number of federal agencies such as the FBI, DEA, ICE, IRS, U.S. Secret Service among others.
 Although less common, there is also the possibility of being charged in both federal court and state court.
 For example, a person committing a bank robbery in Clearwater, Florida, could be prosecuted in Pinellas County state court and in the Federal Middle District of Florida, Tampa, Florida.

-Board Certified Criminal Trial Specialist Edward Liebling, has extensive experience representing clients in the Federal Middle District of Florida and is licensed to practice before the United States Supreme Court.
+Board Certified Criminal Trial Expert, Edward Liebling, has extensive experience representing clients in the Federal Middle District of Florida and is licensed to practice before the United States Court of Appeals for the Eleventh Circuit and the United States Supreme Court.
 Having a lawyer who understands the complexities of the federal court system is essential.
 Whether you're the target of an FBI investigation or have been charged in a criminal indictment, Mr. Liebling will provide an honest assessment of your particular situation.

 Mr. Liebling has extensive experience with practices and procedures in the Federal Middle District of Florida.
 If you are facing prosecution in federal court your lawyer should be familiar with the federal rules of evidence, federal criminal procedure, federal sentencing guidelines and recent United States Supreme Court rulings.